ONEARMY/project-kamp-academy/docs/land/buy_old.md

 # Checklist for visiting lands

 When visiting lands you will get a lot of information thrown at you.
 Specially after a long day of visiting lands it becomes hard to distinguish them from each other.
 And sometimes you are overwhelmed when visiting a piece of land and you simply forget to ask the right critical questions.
 For that reason we made a checklist, a list you take with you on every land.
 It answers basic questions like:
-- What's the size of the land?
+- Whats the size of the land?
 - Is there electricity?
 - Whats the exact location?
 - Is it easy to access?